erik78se/masterworker/TUTORIAL.md

 **relation-get** & **relation-set**

-Those are our primary tools when working on the data on juju relations.
+Those are our primary tools when working with juju relations because they get/set data in the relation.

+Important: You set data on the local unit, and get data from remote units.

 ## Hooks, their environment & context
 Hooks-tools are normally executed in a 'hook' where some environment variables are available to us, dependent on the context/hook.
+These variables are used get or set specific data, for specific relations.

-An example would be below, where we access the environment variable 'JUJU_RELATION_ID' to produce some logging.
+An example would be below, where we access the environment variables 'JUJU_RELATION_ID', 'JUJU_REMOTE_UNIT' and 'JUJU_UNIT_NAME' to produce some logging.

 <pre>
 #!/bin/bash
-juju-log "This is the relation id: $JUJU_RELATION_ID" status-set active "Ready"
+juju-log "This is the relation id: $JUJU_RELATION_ID" juju-log "This is the remote unit: $JUJU_REMOTE_UNIT" juju-log "This is the local unit: $JUJU_UNIT_NAME"
 </pre>